 My sister was again by my side when I suddenly and unexpectedly lost my husband in 2017.
 She held me as I fell apart in her arms.
 She stayed with me for days to make sure I wasn’t alone.
 When I moved to be closer to her after he died, she “broke” into my new place to make sure I had a welcome basket to greet me.

 Now, I live four blocks from my sister.
 Even now, she is by my side as I navigate the dating world as a middle-aged, single mom.
 She has held me, yet again, as I suffered my first dating heartbreak.
 Even though she is just as busy and frazzled with her own two kids as I am, she checks in on me and lets me know she’s there when I need her.
 She is a presence of comfort and love when I need it most.
-And she feeds me wine (or tequila on occasion) when she knows I just need a drink.
-Sisters are smart like that.
+And she feeds me wine (or tequila on occasion) when she knows I need a drink.
+Sisters are brilliant like that.

 My Sister Makes Me a Better Person